Home > Alstroemeria cultivation

 We despatch Alstroemeria plants from around the middle of April until September.
 Upon receiving your plants the first thing you should do is water them well, this makes getting them out of the pots far easier if they are dry the roots stick to the pot and the plants can get damaged, plant them at the same level, not deeper, as they grow the rhizomes will creep down into the soil until they find the optimum depth.

-Winter care, the taller growing varieties tend to be hardier than the dwarf ones, so if you plant any of our summer paradise or garden jewels they are quite happy left alone in winter, having said this a touch of mulch is always beneficial just in case we get a very bad winter.
+Winter care, the taller growing varieties tend to be hardier than the dwarf ones, so if you plant any of our summer paradise or Tall Inca's they are quite happy left alone in winter, having said this a touch of mulch is always beneficial just in case we get a very bad winter.

 Dwarf varieties will definitely benefit from a good covering of mulch in winter, if they are in a pot then they are best overwintered in a cold greenhouse or conservatory, if you choose the latter they will often flower all winter, whichever you choose do not let them dry out, alstroemeria hate being dry.